 We’ll have tutorials for all of these features in the future, but since this site is vpn-focused, we’ve already got step-by-step guide on how to use your ASUS-WRT router with any OpenVPN-enabled VPN provider.

-Personally, I think the best blend of price and power is the ASUS RT-AC68U which has a dual-core processor, and can easily handle 25+Mbps VPN speeds, or operating as an NAS cloud drive.
+Personally, I think the best blend of price and power is the ASUS RT-AC68U which is the most affordable dual-core processor, and can easily handle 25+Mbps VPN speeds, or operating as an NAS cloud drive.
 Don’t buy a Lamborghini when a BMW 3-series will do just fine.

 Unless of course you have money to burn.